 In addition to the number of people coming to your farmers’ market, insurers will consider multiple other criteria when deciding your premium.
 Among those factors are:

-- Policy length: With Thimble, organizers can get insured for an hour, one day, several days or even a couple of weeks.
+- Policy length: With Thimble, organizers can get insured for an hour, one day, or even a week.